 A direct appeal is an appeal as of right.
 The direct appeal is the first appeal after a conviction.
 And that means that after your conviction, you have the right to appeal.

-What is the difference between sufficiency of the evidence and weight of the evidence?
+What is the difference between sufficiency of the evidence and weight of the evidence in PA appeals?

 Sufficiency of the evidence is claiming that the prosecutor did not produce any evidence of a certain element of the crime.
-If this claim is raised and won on appeal, the charge will be dismissed.
+If you raise this claim and win it on appeal, the appellate court will order the conviction vacated (overturned).
 The prosecution will not have the opportunity to try to convict you of that charge a second time.

 Weight of the evidence is claiming that the prosecutor did produce some evidence of a certain element, but not enough to find you guilty beyond a reasonable doubt.
 If this claims is raised and won on appeal, the court will order a new trial.
 The prosecution will get a second chance to try to convict you of that charge.